 Identification of IUU Fishing Activities

-Once a nation is identified, we enter a two-year consultation process to encourage that nation to take necessary measures to address the issue for which it was identified.
-Following these consultations, NOAA Fisheries determines whether to negatively or positively certify the identified nation in the next Report to Congress.
+Once a nation is identified, we enter a 2-year consultation process to encourage that nation to take necessary measures to address the issue for which it was identified.
+Following these consultations, NOAA Fisheries determines whether to negatively or positively certify the identified nation in the next report to Congress.
 A positive certification is issued if the nation has provided evidence of actions that address the activities for which it was identified.
-A negative certification may result in denial of U.S. port access for fishing vessels of that nation, and potential import restrictions on fish or fish products.
+A negative certification may result in denial of U.S. port access for fishing vessels of that nation and potential import restrictions on fish or fish products.

-In April 2018, an Addendum (PDF) to this report was issued:
+In April 2018, an Addendum to the 2017 Biennial Report to Congress was issued:

 - Based on Mexico’s prosecution of individuals and fishing cooperatives associated with unauthorized fishing in the U.S. EEZ and adoption of additional actions to address these incursions, NOAA Fisheries has issued a positive certification decision to Mexico.